kfiertek-nexus-geographics/ihub/doc/sql.sender.processor.md

 ## :neutral_face: What does it do?

-The purpose of this loader is to load data from databases and then parse it's data to Json Node collection
+The purpose of this sender is transform `ProcessedObject` to SQL sentence to send to table of a database

-For know supported databases are
+For know supported databases are:

  - H2
  - PostgreSQL